ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

 Declaring and Creating an Array
 ===============================

 When we declare a variable, we specify its type and then the variable name.
 To make a variable into an array, we put square brackets after the data type.
-This data type will be for all the elements in the array.
+For example, ``int[] scores`` means we have an array called scores that contains int values.

 .. code-block:: java